 Michigan Indoor Radon Program OverviewContact: 800-723-6642 or email@example.com Agency: Environment, Great Lakes, and Energy

 The Michigan Indoor Radon Program is a non-regulatory program.
 Its purpose is to increase awareness of the health risk associated with exposure to elevated indoor radon levels, to encourage testing for radon, and to also encourage citizens to take action to reduce their exposure once elevated radon levels are found.
-The program resides in the Radiological Protection Section of the Waste Management and Radiological Protection Division of the Michigan Department of Environmental Quality.
+The program resides in the Radiological Protection Section of the Materials Management Division of the Michigan Department of Environment, Great Lakes, and Energy (EGLE).

-Funding from the U.S. Environmental Protection Agency (USEPA), matched by state dollars, provides for a toll-free radon hotline (800-RADON GAS/800-723-6642) that citizens can call to get information on the health risk, how to test, how to interpret results, how to reduce elevated radon levels, etc. Literature is distributed free of charge, and program staff can help locate do-it-yourself test kits, professional testers, and radon mitigation contractors.
+Funding from the U.S. Environmental Protection Agency (USEPA), provides for a toll-free radon hotline (800-RADON GAS/800-723-6642) that citizens can call to get information on the health risk, how to test, how to interpret results, how to reduce elevated radon levels, etc. Literature is distributed free of charge, and program staff can help locate do-it-yourself test kits, professional testers, and radon mitigation contractors.

 Radon was first recognized as an indoor environmental health concern in the mid-1980s.
 Media coverage at the time was both enlightened and alarming, causing the state agencies to be swamped with calls from people wanting to know more about radon.
 Residents wanted to know the health effects from radon, how to test for radon, and what could be done to fix things if elevated levels were found.